-Now that the holidays are behind us, our annual family gatherings are not for another year.
-And as we reflect on what the New Year might bring, many unhappy couples, for better or worse, decide to start the process of getting out of their bad marriages.
+COVID-19 may have brought a strange holiday season this year, but now that it is over, we know we do not need to worry about annual family gatherings for another year.
+As we reflect on what the New Year might bring, many unhappy couples, for better or worse, will decide to start the process of getting out of their bad marriages.

-I tell my clients that information is power, and the more one knows, the better informed he or she will be in making decisions about the many aspects of the divorce process and what lies ahead.
+Information is power.
+The more one knows, the better informed one will be in making decisions about the many aspects of the divorce process and what lies ahead.

 Since each situation is unique, I advise clients considering divorce to be sure to assemble a team of trusted and skilled advisers and supporters to assist with the process.
-This should include an experienced, board certified family law attorney as well as a financial planner and/or accountant, a close friend or relative you can trust, a licensed therapist and, if applicable, a life- or career-coach.
-Plan to invest your time and effort in the process as well.
-The decisions you make now will impact the rest of your life — so it is worth the effort!
+This should include an experienced, board certified family law attorney as well as a financial planner and/or accountant; a close friend or relative you can trust; a licensed therapist; and, if applicable, a life- or career-coach.
+Plan to invest your time and effort in the process.
+The decisions you make now will impact the rest of your life.
+It is worth the effort!

 Here are some tips on preparing for the divorce process:

-- Get organized and assemble copies of statements on all bank accounts, 401(k)s, pension plans, stock portfolios, bonds, CDs, etc. as well as all credit cards, loans, debts, etc.
+- Get organized.
+Assemble copies of statements on all bank accounts, 401(k)s, pension plans, stock portfolios, bonds, CDs as well as all credit cards, loans, and debts.

-- Your attorney will need your income tax statements for the last three years.
+- Collect your income tax statements for the last three years.

-- Make a list of all assets in yours and your spouse’s name, including details on all automobiles and large ticket items owned by yourself and your spouse.
+- Make a list of all assets in your and your spouse’s name, including details on all automobiles and valuable items owned by yourself and/or your spouse.

 - Make a copy of your will and any applicable trust documents.

-- Also make copies of automobile, home and life insurance policies and statements.
+- Make copies of automobile, home, and life insurance policies and statements.

-- Gather household expense statements – utilities (electric, gas, water, sewer and garbage pickup), security system, automobile payments, cable TV, Internet, insurance, lawn service, etc.
+- Gather household expense statements and create a current and future budget: utilities (electric, gas, water, sewer, and garbage pickup); security system costs; automobile payments; cable TV; Internet; health insurance; lawn service, etc.

 - Since Texas is a community property state, learn the definitions of “community” and “separate” property.

-To assist women going through divorce, I have created a seminar series called The Guide to Good Divorce.
-The seminars bring together experts on divorce law in Texas, divorce financial planning, life skills and lifestyle.
-The seminar also addresses the transformative potential of divorce as a time of self-discovery and personal growth.
-This first seminar of 2012 is being offered free to the first 50 registrants and is scheduled for Saturday, February 11, 2012 at the Houstonian Hotel, Club & Spa.
+To assist women going through divorce, I have created a seminar series called The Guide to Good Divorce℠.
+These seminars bring together experts on divorce law in Texas, divorce financial planning, life skills, and changing one’s lifestyle.
+They also address the transformative potential of divorce, reimagining it as a time of self-discovery and personal growth.
+The next seminar is scheduled for Saturday, January 30, 2021 via livestream or in person at the Houstonian Hotel, Club & Spa.